droxit/roxcomposer/doc/demo.md

 RESPONSE: {"message":"pipeline initiated","message_id":"49e7f379-43fe-4d2a-99f3-3012c498c613"}

 6-.
 You can check if the index.html file exist :-)
---> Go to $MOSAIC_HOME/api-server and there is a index.html with your message --> Open in a browser the $MOSAIC_HOME/api-server/index.html File and you can see your message
+--> Go to $MOSAIC_HOME/api-server and there is a mosaic_demo.html with your message --> Open in a browser the $MOSAIC_HOME/api-server/mosaic_demo.html file and you can see your message